• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (1) Does the company disclose its ethical corporate management policies and the results of its implementation on the company’s website and MOPS?

-V The Company’s Ethical Corporate Management Best-Practice Principles and the results of our implementation have been posted on the Company’s Chinese / English website and MOPS.
+V The Company’s Ethical Corporate Management Best-Practice Principles and the results of our implementation have been disclosed on the Company’s annual report, website (Chinese/English) and MOPS.
 No major difference.

 5. If the Company establishes its own ethical management best practice principles according to the “Ethical Corporate Management Best Practice Principles for TWSE/TPEx Listed Companies”, please describe the discrepancy between its operation and the Company’s ethical management best practice principles: To fulfill corporate social responsibility, the Company has established the “Ethical Management Best Practice Principles”.
 There are no major discrepancies between the operation status and the principles established.